 Should I keep the conversion goals I've already configured?

 That depends.
-Most likely, you would remove any URL-click conversion goals so that a conversion records when your visitors hits your thank-you/confirmation page.
+Most likely, you would remove any URL-click conversion goals so that a conversion records when your visitors lands on your thank-you/confirmation page.

 Will External Conversion Tracking slow down my page(s)?